 Subject Leader: Miss Skitt

 Being independent and fostering a love for learning is crucial in our school.
-Our children need to develop enquiring minds and be investigate about the diverse world in which we live in.
+This is promoted in maths daily through the lessons planned, where we encourage children to have enquiring minds through their application of skills.

 How do we ensure progression of knowledge and skills?

-At Airedale Infant School, we have in place, for each subject area, a knowledge and skills progression document, which is used for planning, to ensure sequenced and appropriate content for specific year groups.
-Teachers are clear on the learning and expectations for each year group, as this has been carefully selected and mapped out so that children are building on prior knowledge and skills each term and each year.
-Whenever possible, we teach through a themed approach, to enable our children to embed and revisit learning, make connections and develop a greater depth of understanding within the subject.
-The content is chosen in order to make effective links with key cross-curricular themes, reflect expectations in the National Curriculum programmes of study and engage and inspire children’s curiosity and interest in RE.
+At Airedale Infant School, we deliver a spiralled progressive maths curriculum, which is used to support planning, to ensure sequenced and appropriate content for specific year groups.
+Teachers are clear on the learning and expectations for each year group, as this has been mapped out so that children are building on prior knowledge and skills each term and each year.
+Whenever possible, we teach through a focused calculation ensuring that the skills are linked closely in order to consolidate, embed and revisit learning, make connections and develop a greater depth of understanding within the subject.

 How is the subject taught?